 Retinaldehyde is paired with a laundry list of other proven anti-aging ingredients in this formula.
 We're talking line-smoothing peptides, hydrating hyaluronic acid, and brightening lactic acid.
 The result: A do-it-all serum that minimizes the look of line and wrinkles, while also leaving your complexion smoother, brighter, and plumper.

 Retinaldehyde gets an added boost from the addition of bakuchiol, a plant-derived ingredient that's recently gotten major attention for delivering similar effects as retinoids, but without the potential for irritating side effects.
-Rounding out the active ingredients is a New Zealand red algae, a potent, skin-protecting antioxidant that's even more powerful than vitamin C.
+Rounding out the active ingredients is a New Zealand red algae, a potent, skin-protecting antioxidant that may be even more powerful than vitamin C.